Twicefred/Writing/Stories from TK City (Markdown)/Inner Fire.md

 Against his stomach, Byron's cock is still slowly pulsing.
 You move around on the bed and straddle Byron's stomach, laying yourself over his bulk so your face is right against his dick.

 For a brief moment, you admire his manhood.
 The veined spire twitches occasionally, letting loose a lazy stream of clear, syrupy precum.
 You move forward, planting your lips against the gaping slit.
 You're rewarded with a slow pulse filling your mouth.
 Hunger grips you as you swallow.
-Luckily, Byron is more than capable of sating your hunger.
+Luckily, Byron is more than capable of sating your need.

 You feel Byron stir beneath you as you slowly work your hands up and down his cock, coaxing more of his pre into your mouth.
 You suckle gently on the head, rolling your tongue around the fat bell-end.
 It's difficult, but you manage to wrench open your jaw to let the head pop inside your mouth.
 After stopping to take a breath, you press on, letting more of Byron's thick shaft enter your mouth.
 You stop when the head reaches your throat, wanting to savour the moment.